jothamgoh/jothamgoh.github.io/blog/_posts/2023-09-24-Published-GitHub-and-new-wordpress-v2.markdown

 ---
 categories: []
-date: '2023-09-24T01:25:00'
+date: '2023-09-24T01:51:00'
 permalink: chapter_2_why_be_a_data_analyst
 tags: []
-title: Edited in both github and wordpress (v3)
+title: Edited in github deleted on wordpress (v4)
 ---

-This post should be edited in github and on wordpress now.<br />
+This post should just be on github now.<br />

 <br />